Good Gottesman-Kitaev-Preskill codes from the NTRU cryptosystem: Conclusion and outlook

 \acknowledgements We thank Victor V.~Albert, Yusuf Alnawakhtha, Francesco Arzani, Nikolas P.~Breuckmann, Steven T.~Flammia, Cica Gustiani, Florian Hirsch, John Preskill, Manasi Shingane, Vincent Ulitzsch, and Daochen Wang for many helpful and inspiring discussions.
 We thank Henning Seidler for constructive feedback on parts of an early version of the manuscript and Nathan Walk for many helpful comments on a later version.
 JC thanks the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland for their kind hospitality during the final preparation stages of this project and many stimulating discussions.
 During preparation of this manuscript JC was also temporarily affiliated with the AWS CQC and Caltech, which he also thanks for their hospitality.

-We gratefully acknowledge support from the BMBF (RealistiQ, MUNIQC-Atoms, PhoQuant, QPIC-1, and QSolid), the DFG (CRC 183, project B04, on entangled states of matter), the Munich Quantum Valley (K-8), as well as the Einstein Research Unit on quantum devices, for which this is an inter-node joint project.
+We gratefully acknowledge support from the BMBF (RealistiQ, MUNIQC-Atoms, PhoQuant, QPIC-1, and QSolid, 6G-RIC, Q-Fiber, Q-net-Q), the DFG (CRC 183, project B04, on entangled states of matter), the Quantum Flagship (Millenion, PasQuans2), the Munich Quantum Valley (K-8), the ERC (DebuQC), the EU (Q-net-Q) as well as the Einstein Research Unit on quantum devices, for which this is an inter-node joint project as well as Berlin Quantum.